assemble/assemble-core/README.md

 Built on top of [base](https://github.com/node-base/base) and [templates](https://github.com/jonschlinkert/templates), assemble-core is used in [assemble](https://github.com/assemble/assemble) to provide the baseline features and API necessary for rendering templates, working with the file system, and running tasks.

 Implementors and hackers can use assemble-core to create rich and powerful build tooling, project scaffolding systems, documentation generators, or even your completely custom static site generators.

-Learn more about [what you can do with assemble-core](#faq).
+## What can I do with assemble-core?

+Create your own:

+* blog engine
+* project generator / scaffolder
+* e-book development framework
+* build system
+* landing page generator
+* documentation generator
+* front-end UI framework
+* rapid prototyping framework
+* static site generator
+* web application

 ## Install